 Accommodations at Allegretto are exemplary with 171 guestrooms and suites affording an ideal respite from the day with a classic European flair.
 We opened our door to old world opulence at its finest.
 Our eyes were immediately drawn upward to 14’ vaulted ceilings.
 Pulling back the curtains revealed a private patio that opened out to a manicured garden and Tuscan courtyard for our enjoyment.

 The Allegretto Dream Sleeper pillow-top mattresses with high-count linens, plush bamboo towels, robes, and slippers set the stage for ultimate relaxation.
+To get the same feel in your own bedroom, you can opt for the ones on blogs like Casper Essential Mattress Reviews.
 After feeling rejuvenated, stroll the property with a docent led Art tour or spend a contemplative moment in the French-inspired Abbey.

 In addition to its wineries, Paso Robles now has a plethora of fantastic dining venues to explore, however when staying at Allegretto your exploration will not be very far.
 Cello Ristorante and Bar located on property will capture your culinary senses.